philbot9/go-linkedlist/README.md

 ```go
 func (ll *LinkedList) Set(index uint, data interface{})
 ```
-Replaces the value of existing item in the list
+Replaces the value of an existing item in the list

 #### func (*LinkedList) Size